-Egypt in England will also tell the story of Cleopatra's Needle, the 3,500 years old obelisk transplanted from Alexandria to the banks of the Thames in central London in 1878.
-Nearly 60ft high and weighing about 186 tons, the obelisk is not only the capital's oldest monument but its most travelled and with an eventful history - discovered half buried in Egypt, it took over 75 years for the obelisk to arrive in England, at one point en route it was even abandoned in a hurricane force storm.
-Egypt in England includes a model of the ingenious vessel used to transport the obelisk.
+Egypt in England also told the story of Cleopatra's Needle, the 3,500 years old obelisk brought all the way from Alexandria and erected on the banks of the Thames in 1878.
+Nearly 60ft high and weighing 186 tons, the obelisk is not only the capital's oldest monument but its most travelled and with an eventful history - discovered half buried, at one point in its journey to London the obelisk was abandoned in hurricane force storm.
+A highlight of the exhibition was a model of the ingenious barge used to transport the obelisk.

 Exhibition curator and author Chris Elliott has spent ten years tracking down this country's Egyptian-style buildings and the resulting exhibition revealed the most interesting and unusual examples.

 Coinciding with the 90th anniversary of the discovery of Tutankhamun's Tomb, Egypt in England celebrated the enduring fascination with the art and culture of Ancient Egypt and the deep-seated influence it has had on British architectural design.